tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 the corresponding exporter-derived keying material.

 The existing exporter interface defined in {{Section 7.5 of TLS}} remains unchanged and continues to operate as specified.
-When Extended Key Update is used, this interface produces keying material for the currently active epoch.
-Implementations may also provide an additional exporter interface that accepts an explicit epoch parameter, allowing applications to request keying material for a specific epoch.
+When Extended Key Update is used, implementations would have to provide an additional exporter interface that accepts an explicit epoch parameter; that interface will return keying material for the epoch specified by the caller.

 #  Security Considerations